-The 2021 Hyundai Sonata N-Line is the 4-door fun you crave
+The 2021 Hyundai Sonata N-line is the 4-door fun you crave

 SEATTLE — What’s a company to do when it has what is already a great mid-sized sedan on its hands?
 You slap more power into it and make it sportier.
 That’s exactly what Hyundai has done with this new, Sonata N-Line.

 Named after Hyundai’s Namyang proving ground in South Korea, the N-Line is Hyundai’s sport’s badge.
-When you see it, you’ll know that any of its cars with that logo, have a sports-tuned suspension, more power under the hood and other niceties.
+When you see it, you’ll know that any of its cars with that logo, have a sport-tuned suspension, and more power under the hood, among other niceties.

-When the current design of the Sonata rolled out for the 2020 model year, it was not only a head-turner, it completely amped up being a strong competitor for Honda, Toyota and Mazda.
-We loved the new design when we first saw it and believe It’s arguably the best looking sedan in its class.
+The Sonata 2020 model was not only a head-turner, it completely amped up being a strong competitor for Honda, Toyota, and Mazda.
+We loved the new design when we first saw it and believe it’s arguably the best looking sedan in its class.

 Powertrain: